 Investments aside, such transparency will also aid ethical consumers in their purchase decisions.
 They will support businesses that focus on environmental and social sustainability, such as introducing zero-waste policies and green energy usage on the last mile.

 Noting an increase in cross-border and time-sensitive shipments, alongside growth of e-commerce orders over 40%, our DHL Express team continues to provide for customers without a cost to the environment and our society.

 Our decarbonisation plans are an effort in that direction.
 By 2030, we aim to increase our use of sustainable aviation fuels (SAF) by over 30% and electrify up to 60% of our last mile delivery vehicles.
 Meanwhile, we are replacing our older Boeing 747-400s with the more efficient and environmentally-friendly Boeing 777 Freighters running 100% on SAF.

-Our strong commitment to environmental and social sustainability as a logistics partner allows us to help your business achieve its green goals.
+Our strong commitment to environmental and social sustainability as a logistics provider allows us to help businesses like yours achieve their green goals.
 Let us give you a leg-up — get in touch today!